 European shares close off highs on Italian political woes

-European shares, which were buoyed early in Friday on rising hopes of a US interest rate cut, ended the session of their highs as fresh political troubles in Italy amid speculation that the government might collapse, drove investors away from financial stocks.
+European shares, which were buoyed early on Friday by rising hopes of a US interest rate cut, ended the session off their highs as fresh political troubles in Italy amid speculation that its government might collapse drove investors away from financial stocks.

-“While it is looking increasingly certain that the Fed will probably cut rates this month, it is stretching credibility to suggest that they will cut by 50 basis points,” CMC Markets analyst Michael Hewson said.
-Fifty basis points equates half a percentage point.
+“While it is looking increasingly certain that the Fed will probably cut rates this month it is stretching credibility to suggest that they will cut by 50 basis points,” CMC Markets analyst Michael Hewson said.
+Fifty basis points equates to half a percentage point.

 The pan-European Stoxx index closed 0.12 higher at 387.25.